 The Foundation reports gifts of cash and other assets as restricted support held in separate accounts if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished in subsequent reporting periods, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
-Contributions for which donors have stipulated restrictions, but which are met within the same reporting period, are reported as unrestricted support.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished in subsequent reporting periods, donor restricted net assets are reclassified to support without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+Contributions for which donors have stipulated restrictions, but which are met within the same reporting period, are reported as support without donor restrictions.